martinrotter/rssguard/docs/source/features/extractor.md

 printf '{"proxy":{"type":"socks5","address":"127.0.0.1:1080","username":"user","password":"pass"}}' \
   | rssguard-article-extractor "https://example.com/article"
 ```

+## Errors
+If extraction succeeds, the cleaned article is written to standard output.

+If extraction fails, an error is written to standard error.
+Common causes are an invalid URL, a network failure, an invalid proxy, or a page that cannot be parsed.

+When `-b` is used, individual image download failures are not fatal.
+If an image cannot be downloaded, its original `src` value is left unchanged.

 ## Calling From Article Filters
 Article filters can call the extractor directly with `fs.runExecutableGetOutput(...)`.
 This can be useful when you want readability cleanup for HTML that is already present in `msg.contents`.